cdklabs/cdk-amazonmq/README.md

 ```
 ***Security:*** When adding an Amazon MQ for RabbitMQ as an AWS Lambda function's event source the library updates the execution role's permissions to satisfy [Amazon MQ requirements for provisioning the event source mapping](https://docs.aws.amazon.com/lambda/latest/dg/with-mq.html#events-mq-permissions).

 In the case of a private deployment the defined event source mapping will create a set of Elastic Network Interfaces (ENIs) in the subnets in which the broker deployment created communication VPC Endpoints.
-Thus, in order to allow the ESM to communicate with the broekr one needs to additionally allow inbound traffic from the ENIs.
+Thus, in order to allow the event source mapping to communicate with the broekr one needs to additionally allow inbound traffic from the ENIs.
 As ENIs will use the same security group that governs the access to the VPC Endpoints you can simply allow communication from the broker's security group to itself on the AMQP port as in the example below:

 ```typescript
 import { IRabbitMqBrokerDeployment } from '@cdklabs/cdk-amazonmq';